codenautas/multilang/README.md

 <!--lang:en-->
 In a file type Markdown or HTML you writte documentation in multiple languages.

-One of these languages ​​is the principal, the others are comented with &lt; and &gt;
+One of these languages ​​is the principal, the others are comented with &lt;!-- and --&gt;

 Then with ` multilang` the other languages ​​are extracted to generate one file for each of the other languages ​​defined